 “Hello you cute little redhead!
 How is my little sweetie today?
 Oh, look at that sweet little smile!
 Oh you precious little thing!”
 She’s gently caressing my face.
 “Oh, that bad, bad tumor!
 What a mess it made of you.
 But it’s ok little Lynda, we’re going to fix you up just fine.
 The Doctor’s done a great job, you’re beautiful, don’t you worry!”
 Now she’s changing me.
 No, she’s undressed me, but now she’s carrying me somewhere naked!
 “Don’t you worry Miss Lynda, I just need to slip you on the scale,” she whispers to me.
 “Things were in such a panic yesterday when they cut you out or your Mother, I forgot to weigh you!
 Don’t tell anyone!”

 Whispering again, “Seven pounds, twelve ounces!
 That’s a nice healthy weight!
 You see, little girl, they told us it was a dead birth.
 You were alive in there!”
 She starts chuckling quietly to me, “That was so funny, when the Doctor lifted the tumor out, and there you were, and you moved!
-The Doctor jumped and that silly Assistant let out a squeak!
+The Doctor jumped and that silly Assistant let out a squeak and fainted!
 I wasn’t ready at all; I forgot to write your time of birth down, forgot to weigh you, what a mess!
 But you are so totally worth it little girl, so totally worth it.
 Look at you, watching me with those brown eyes of yours.
 What a sweetie you are!

 Lynda, that’s my name?!
 I thought she was going to name me Merry!
 I don’t start crying but I’m having a hard time containing my sadness.
 I remember hearing the discussions.
 The holiday Christmas is sometime soon, and I thought she had decided to name me Merry in honor of the holiday.
 Instead, she has named me after herself.
-I comfort myself by sucking on my fingers.
+I comfort myself by sucking on my index and middle fingers.

 “It’s ok, we know the name disappoints you, but this is what it is.”